 A. The Alzheimer Society welcomes all comments, both positive and negative, about the service we provide.
 All programs have an evaluation component, and so it is quite likely that you will be asked to complete a satisfaction survey at some point during your association with us.
 You may also address any verbal or written complaints to the Executive Director who will investigate your concern and advise you of the outcome.
-The Society also has an appeal process, whereby you can discuss your concern with the President of the Board of Directors, and if your issue is still not resolved to your satisfaction, you may contact the Health Services Appeal and Review Board at I-866-282-2179.
+The Society also has an appeal process, whereby you can discuss your concern with the President of the Board of Directors if it is not resolved to your satisfaction.